Dasharo/docs/docs/transparent-validation/protectli/laboratory-assembly-guide.md

     | Any GND   | CLR_CMOS1 pin 3 (GND)      |

     Resetting CMOS is required for proper external flashing.

-### Complete Setup

-After preparing all of the connections also three activities should be performed to enable all of the test stand features:

-1. Connect Sonoff to the mains (VP4630/VP4650/VP4670 only).
-For other platforms, connect the platform power supply to the mains.
-2. Connect the RTE to the Internet by using the Ethernet cable.
-3. Connect the RTE to the mains by using the microUSB 5 V/2 A power supply.

 ## Theory of operation